ONEmCommunications/documents/docs/getting_started/python_run_local.md

 ### Run it

-In the developer portal there is a `Test Client` section.
+In the [Developer Portal]({{ links.portal }}) there is a `Test Client` section.
 This is a phone simulator from where you can test the app.

-Head on to the test client and send `#name-of-your-app`.
+Head on to the test client, register your mobile number and send `#name-of-your-app`.
 At this point ONEm will request the callback url we've set previously, so if you check the ngrok logs you will see the request there.

 <pre>
 HTTP Requests